GP Samanta appointed new Chief Statistician of India

-New Delhi, March 10 (IANS) The Union government has appointed G.P.
+New Delhi: The Union government has appointed G.P.
 Samanta as the new Chief Statistician of India (CSI).

 Samanta, lately was deputed as an advisor in the RBI's Department of Statistics and Information Management.